-To give you a real-world example, the main difference between the sound of the wind and the sound of a snare drum is that they have very different volume envelopes.
-Otherwise, they are essentially both white noise.
-Wind has a relatively slow attack, a long sustain, and a long decay and release.
-A snare drum has a sharp attack, no sustain, and very little decay or release.
-But again, they are both fundamentally white noise.
+In the real-world, for example, the main difference between the sound of the wind and the sound of a snare drum is that they have very different volume envelopes.
+Otherwise, they are both white noise.
+Wind has a slow attack, a long sustain, and a long decay and release.
+A snare drum has a sharp attack, no sustain, and little decay or release.
+But they are both fundamentally white noise.